Question

 Section 18 categorically states: "Where there is a contract for the sale of unascertained goods, no property in the goods is transferred to the buyer unless and until the goods are ascertained."
 Unascertained goods are goods not identified at the time of contract formation (e.g., "50 tons of wheat from a 1,000-ton cargo").
 Property cannot pass until specific goods are identified and appropriated to the contract with the consent of both parties.
 This protection ensures that both buyer and seller clearly identify which goods are being sold.
 Once goods are ascertained through appropriation with mutual consent (or through delivery to a carrier without reservation of disposal rights), property passes and the buyer bears risk.
 The Supreme Court in S.T.
 Commissioner v.
 H. Adamji & Co. held that property in unascertained goods remains with the seller until clear identification occurs.

-Which of the following rock is not a sedimentary rock?
+Which of following is a cash crop?